mongodb/docs/source/includes/changelog/atlas-2019.rst

 26 March 2019 Release
 ~~~~~~~~~~~~~~~~~~~~~

-- |service| instances can re-use public IP addresses when replaced in
+- |service| clusters can re-use public IP addresses when replaced in
   the same region.
 - Can configure backup schedule and retention for Snapshots Backup.
-- |aws| EC2 Capacity for all instance sizes in all regions and
+- |aws| EC2 Capacity for all cluster tiers in all regions and
   availability zones is visible via the |service| Admin UI.

 .. _atlas-v20190305: